RealOfficialTurf/EDRefKB/README.md

 ## Plans for the future

-- Colored text for actions with modifier keys
+- Fixing texts going out of bounds
-- Better graphics
+- Prettier keyboard layout